kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	-	*Engineer 1*: The theoretical equation for the melt index is non-linearly related to the viscosity

 		*Engineer 2*: The linear model does not show any evidence of that, but the model's prediction ability does improve slightly when we use a non-linear transformation in the least squares model.

+	-	*HR manager*: We use a least squares regression model to graduate personnel through our pay grades.
+The model is a function of education level and  number of years of experience.
+What do the model coefficients mean?

 References and readings